Sticky Icon

 Joint Inflammation and Damage:

-While osteoarthritis is primarily a Vata disorder, two distinct types of pathogenesis can occur:
+While Osteoarthritis is primarily a Vata disorder, two distinct types of pathogenesis can occur:

 AyurVAID’s Approach